 The cause of BDD is not clear.

 Despite their similarities, BDD and OCD are thought to be two different conditions.
-People with BDD tend to have a greater tendency to suicide, substance abuse and depression.
-See separate leaflet called Obsessive-compulsive Disorder.
+People with BDD tend to have a greater tendency to suicide, substance misuse and depression.
+See the separate leaflet called Obsessive-compulsive Disorder for more information.

 Slight changes in the balance of some brain chemicals (neurotransmitters) such as serotonin may play a role in causing OCD and BDD.
 This is why medication is thought to help (see below).
 Other theories have been suggested, but none proved.